Tynchtyk642/TerraformChildModules/README.md

 # *Terraform AWS EKS, EC2 Instance, and VPC Modules
 ## This module deploys an Amazon EKS cluster, EC2 instances, and a VPC using Terraform.

-## Requirements
-# *This module requires Terraform 0.12 or later and the following Terraform providers:

-## AWS Provider v2.0 or later
-## Terraform EKS Provider v0.1 or later
 ## Variables
 # This module takes the following variables as input: